MvanSteenbergen/MappingInstability/README.md

     Pkg.activate(".")
     Pkg.instantiate()

 Now, the code will run as-is in an editor of choice.
-If you don't have an editor, you can use [VSCode](https://code.visualstudio.com/)
+If you don't have an editor, you can use [VSCode](https://code.visualstudio.com/) with the Julia-extension.